kennette21/SimpleCoop/README.md

 There is no frontend code yet.
 That is coming soon ;)

 # Current Status
+## BE WARNED: this project is in rapid prototyping phase so things are being added and changing quite often.
+What you are reading may be outdated.
 At the moment it is just a simple Django web application with no React.
 Everythign is very bare bones.
 We have users, products, and producers.
 Major things necessary until there is a "working prototype" are:
 1. Order/Cart